tsnellgrove/dark_castle3/doc/to_do.md

 - re-work app_main() flow with validate() module
 - refactor app_main() modules

+- IDEA: need to push errors out of validate() and into methods (non-burt cases)
 - IDEA: what if we had errors for wrong class usage *in* the wrong class?? e.g. an examine method that only throws an error in Writing??
 	- Could give context-aware errors for many wrong uses?
 - related thinking: